AT&T, DirecTV complete merger to form biggest pay-TV company

 | WASHINGTON

-The newly expanded AT&T leapfrogs the biggest U.S. cable company Comcast Corp.
+The newly expanded AT&T leapfrogs the biggest U.S. cable company Comcast Corp (CMCSA.O).
 The company said it will serve more than 26 million U.S. customers and more than 19 million in Latin America, making it the world's biggest pay-TV company.

 The requirements from the FCC, which ensures that deals are in the public interest, include protections for rival video and pledges to expand high-speed Internet services to schools, low-income Americans and other customers.